usdoj-crt/crt-portal/README.md

 **Hot fixes** will be needed when we find urgent bugs or problems with production.
 This is where git-flow becomes very useful.
 To make the fix:
    * Check out the master branch and do a `git pull origin master`
-   * Create a branch for your work with `git flow hotfix start`
+   * Create a branch for your work with `git flow hotfix start <name-your-hotfix>`
+       * This will make a new branch based on the master branch with the naming convention `hotfix/name-of-hotfix`
-   * Commit and push your branch for PR review
+   * Commit and push your branch, make a PR that targets the master branch for review

 To deploy the fix:
    * Make sure the product owner is in the loop with any errors and fixes.
-   * Approve the hotfix merge on GitHub but don't merge it.
+   * The reviewer can test the change locally to do the review. once the reviewer is happy with it:
+   * Make sure your branches are up to date
        * Check out the development branch and do a `git pull origin develop`
-   * Check out the release branch, if there is one, and do a `git pull origin release/name-of-release`
        * Check out the master branch and do a `git pull origin master`
-   * Finish the hotfix with `git flow hotfix finish` This command will make sure that the fix is merged into the master, develop and release branches so your change doesn't get clobbered later.
+   * Finish the hotfix with `git flow hotfix finish` This command will make sure that the fix is merged into the master and develop branches.
+Making sure the change is in both places, means you can test it on dev and your change won't get clobbered later.
-   * Checkout and push the develop, release and master branches.
-Checking to make sure the fix works and doesn't cause any unintended consequences.
+   * Push to the develop branch, that now has the fix to trigger a deploy to the dev enviornment
+   * Check that the update deployed correctly.
+   * Once sastisfied, go to GitHub to approve and merge the PR
+   * That will trigger a new build with the fix.
+Check that the fix worked

 The [git-flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/) is a great explainer of the git-flow tool.